It's difficult to figure out how to write in amongst a world that's full of distractions.

-Interruptions kill productivity.
-But background noise can slow you down in less obvious ways.
+We all know that interruptions kill productivity.
+But background noise can slow you down in less obvious ways, too.
 For maximum impact, sound-proof your writing room.

 Writing requires focus, it requires a place without distraction.
 Here are a few distractions to avoid:

 Noise makes you tired.
 Just as shouting over loud music in a bar strains your voice, your brain has to work harder to filter out unwanted information.

 It’s more likely that your brain will latch onto some background noise, speech or music and interrupt your flow of thoughts.
 While this isn’t the same as the phone ringing, it takes to refocus after each micro-interruption.

 Background music taps into your creative brain leaving it with less bandwidth to come up with cool new ways to express yourself.

 Writers need to concentrate for extended periods, they need to be imaginative to come up with one good word after another and they need to keep a mental map of the document they are writing so that each word and sentence makes a coherent whole.

 Here’s how I try to reduce the noise level in my writing room.

 I write in a study.
 I know that this is a great luxury, but you can turn any room into a writing room by setting out your writing equipment in a conscious, deliberate way and telling yourself ‘this is where I work’.
 The decision itself makes it happen.
 It’s best to work alone in a room with a door.